Venezuela leader rallies socialists at first post-Chavez congress

 CHAVEZ NAMED 'ETERNAL LEADER'

-A low turnout at delegate elections favoured cabinet-backed candidates with superior mobilizing capacity.
+A low turnout at delegate elections favored cabinet-backed candidates with superior mobilizing capacity.

 The delegates' first move was to name Chavez their "eternal leader" and Maduro the new party president.
 "He has shown himself to be a worthy son of Chavez," the resolution said.